-Luxury e-tailer group Yoox-Net-A-Porter has announced it will no longer stock any pieces made from animal fur.
+Luxury e-tailer group Yoox-Net-A-Porter announced in June it will no longer stock any pieces made from animal fur this year.

 The new policy applies to all of the group’s online stores, including Net-A-Porter, Mr Porter, Yoox and The Outnet.
 In a media release, Yoox-Net-A-Porter describes its latest commitment as “in line with animal rights.”